£1,000, 100 days, and 10 community projects. What impact have they made?

 La Houguette Primary School – Outdoor space

-Pupils' creative ideas will be used, in conjunction with support from Arts For Impact, to develop and create a 3D artwork with the school community to include in the planting scheme for the space in front of the school.
+Pupils' creative ideas are going to be used, in conjunction with support from Arts For Impact, to develop and create a 3D artwork with the school community to include in the planting scheme for the space in front of the school.
 The artworks will reflect the school's ethos.
 The plants are designed to be environmentally in keeping with the surroundings, sustainable and attractive to wildlife with the view to being used by pupils to support their learning.

 Guernsey Sailing Trust – ‘White store’ renovation

-*NB Unfortunately St Martin's Primary School had to pull out of the project, meaning there are now nine projects involved in the challenge across the Channel Islands.*
+*Unfortunately St Martin's Primary School had to pull out of the project, meaning there are now nine projects involved in the challenge across the Channel Islands.*

 Le Rocquier School – Cleaning up St Clement

 Eco ambassadors at Le Rocquier School have been busy cleaning up the lanes around St Clement during the 100 days.

 The money was spent on litter pickers, refuse bags, gloves etc. In the longer-term they would like to adopt the local beaches around the school and complete regular litter picks.
 There are even plans to clean the whole island …

 St John's Primary School – Green environment project